 The Reid technique is based on of three different component; factual analysis, behavioral analysis, and interrogation.
 These methods are supposed to be used in a way to separate the guilty from the innocent.

 Factual Analysis is supposed to eliminate improbable suspects, develop possible suspects for leads, increase confidence in identifying truthful or guilty suspects through the interview process and identify proper interrogational strategies.
 By analyzing things such as, opportunity, access, motivation, tenure and disgruntlement, officers can attempt to narrow down the suspect pool to include those who fit all of these requirements.
 This allows for less time-consuming investigation than having to interview every single possible suspect.
-However, this could mean that some innocent people get clumped into the group of possible suspects.
+However, this could mean that some innocent people get lumped into the group of possible suspects.
 This could lead officers to put unduly pressure on suspects that are in fact innocent.
 The Reid website states;

 “Factual analysis is an inductive approach where each individual suspect is evaluated with respect to specific observations relating to the crime.
 Applying factual analysis, results in establishing an estimate of a particular suspect’s probable guilt or innocence based on such things as the suspect’s bio-social status, (gender, race, occupation, marital status, etc.), opportunity and access to commit the crime, their behavior before and after the crime, their motivations and propensity to commit the crime, and evaluation of physical and circumstantial evidence.”

 The Reid website continues to state that this process of factual analysis not only allows officers to sift through a large group of possible suspects but also requires consistency within the independent evaluation.
 These two things, when aligning together are supposed to provide the officer with a certain degree of confidence in either eliminating suspects or narrowing down to a pool of potential suspects.
 Obviously, this method is not foolproof.
-It is important to see the possibility for error and to protect yourself against this.
+It is important to see the possibility of error and to protect yourself against this.

 The next stage of the Reid technique is the behavioral analysis interview.
 This section is a non-accusatory question and answers phase where the investigator asks standard questions as well as “behavior provoking” questions in order to provoke or elicit symptoms of truth or deception from the person being interviewed.
 The investigator first asks background questions in order to establish a baseline of the person’s behavior and reaction to questioning.
 This baseline is then observed and compared to questioning that elicits some kind of emotional response that can be used to judge truthfulness through evaluation.
 This stage is also where officers or investigators like to establish some kind of rapport with the suspect before the interrogation process starts.
 This is done in hopes of the suspect trusting the officer and offering information on good faith instead of not offering any information at all if rapport wasn’t established.
 This behavioral analysis phase is basically a “mapping” of your emotional response to questions that are intended to elicit behavior that might be consistent with a guilty suspect.